Hera Pheri (film series): Hera Pheri 3 (TBA)

-As the second film ended with a cliffhanger it was obvious that a third film was planned.
-The production was delayed for a long time due to some issues and at a point of time, the project got shelved.
+As the second film ended on a cliffhanger, it was obvious that a third film was planned.
+However, due to some issues, production was delayed for a long time, and eventually, the project was shelved.

-In 2017, Neeraj Vora came on board to direct the film and the shooting was about to begin.
-When the film came into production after a long time, Rawal and Kumar elected not to reprise their roles as Baburao and Raju, respectively, and were replaced by John Abraham, Nana Patekar and Abhishek Bachchan.
+In 2017, Neeraj Vora came on board to direct the film, and the shooting was about to begin.
+When the film came into production after a long time, Rawal and Kumar elected not to reprise their roles as Baburao and Raju, respectively and were replaced by John Abraham, Nana Patekar and Abhishek Bachchan.
 However, Vora suffered a massive stroke and was in a coma and later died, throwing the film's future in doubt.

 In May 2018 it was confirmed that Indra Kumar will direct Hera Pheri 3 and Akshay Kumar, Sunil Shetty, and Paresh Rawal will reprise their roles from the previous films as Raju, Shyam, and Baburao, respectively.

 On 28 February 2019, Indra Kumar gave an update on Hera Pheri 3.
-He revealed that the film will be high on VFX and in his own words, "I am happy that everybody's favourite trio is coming back together, again.
+He revealed that the film will be high on VFX and, in his own words, "I am happy that everybody's favourite trio is coming back together again.
 We will start the film towards the end of this year.
 It is currently being scripted.
 I was completely cut off from that project for the last three months because I was busy with Total Dhamaal."

-The film was supposed to go on floors by the year of 2020 and was supposed to release in 2021, but was delayed due to the COVID-19 pandemic.
+The film was supposed to go on floors by the year 2020 and was supposed to be released in 2021, but was delayed due to the COVID-19 pandemic.
 The film will continue the story from the previous two films.

-In November 2022, It was reported that Kumar will not appear in the third film, citing creative differences.
+In November 2022, it was reported that Kumar would not appear in the third film, citing creative differences.
 Paresh Rawal tweeted that Kartik Aaryan will replace Kumar and that the film will go on floors in 2023 with Anees Bazmee, instead of Indra Kumar.

-After so many rumours and news about Hera Pheri 3 going down with Kartik Aaryan, the news broke out on Feb 21, 2023 that the shoot of the 3rd film has quietly begun with same old cast in Mumbai’s Empire Studio.
+On 21 February 2023, after several rumours and news about Hera Pheri 3 going down with Kartik Aaryan, the news broke out that the shoot of the film has quietly begun with same old cast in Mumbai's Empire Studio under the direction of Farhad Samji.
+On 6 March 2023, it was confirmed that Sanjay Dutt has joined the cast.

+On 30 January 2025, it was confirmed that Priyadarshan will direct the threequel.

+Paresh Rawal initially stated through a post that he will not be part of the third film in May 2025, but has since reportedly returned to the film as of July 2025.